Caribou Ranch: History

+In 1978, Guercio co-owned a club in the North American Soccer League called the Colorado Caribous, which played their home games in Mile High Stadium in Denver.
+The team performed badly both on the field and at the box office and lasted just one season before shifting to Atlanta.
+(The squad is best remembered today for their unusual uniforms, which included a strip of leather fringe across the chest.)

 By the mid 1980s, it was rumored that business was slow for the studio and their rates had dropped.
 In March 1985 Amy Grant, who had recorded four albums there, including her platinum-certified mainstream breakthrough album Unguarded, was about to fly out of Nashville to return to Caribou for work on her next project when word reached her that the studio was in flames.

 The studio complex was shut down and never used again after the 1985 fire destroyed the control room and caused about US$3 million in damage.
 According to the Nederland Fire Chief, while the fire department was doing overhaul on the fire to make sure it was out, a chain saw cutting through the studio wall damaged several Gold Record plaques that had been awarded to Guercio's group Chicago.

 Guercio's interests had shifted away from music and on transactions in 1996 and 2001 he sold 2180 acre of the ranch to Boulder County and the City of Boulder, and another 1489 acre were placed under conservation easement.
 A housing development by Guercio's Caribou Companies takes up much of the remaining land.

 In a 2008 interview with Denver PBS series Studio 12, Guercio said the studio's control room was rebuilt after the fire.
 Guercio added, however, that he has no plans to reopen the recording facility for business.

 In 2009, the Neve 8016 mixing console from the recording studio was refurbished by Vintage King Audio and purchased by Prime Studio in Austria.

 The remaining 1600 acre property was sold to Indian Peaks Holdings LLC for $32.5 million.